Storyals Storyals Logo

 4. Share your information

 Sharing information in the digital workplace does not mean that you send email attachments to people with the files you want to share.
 Even though there are still scenarios where you might want to do this, most of the time this is not a best practice.
 For one thing, attachments provide a snapshot copy of the file – this gets outdated as soon as any changes are made to the original document.
-Also, you have no idea of who might be interested, or who might benefit from the information, now and in the future.
+Also, you have no idea who might be interested, or who might benefit from the information, now and in the future.
 So instead of sending information to people, make it available for them to find.
 But before you start sharing, you need to understand how sharing and permissions work.

 In Microsoft 365, a best practice is to save team or project-related files in a SharePoint document library.
 In general, if there is no sensitive information, I recommend that, in addition to sharing the information with the members of the site, that you make the information visible to everyone in the organization.
 That way you increase transparency and you limit the risk of others re-inventing the wheel.